 - One of the most basic tasks that homeowners can do is check the thermostat.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running as it should be and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?

-- Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to return these elements to their original specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure as needed to return these elements to OEM specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be changed at least every 90 days, which can boost efficiency and prevent operational complications.
+Typically, furnace filters need to be changed at least every three months, which can boost efficiency and prevent operational complications.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next year.
 This important information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to function.
 If the fan turns on, power is working correctly, but if it doesn’t, your furnace could be lacking power.